 FAQ

-- The relationship between dietary fat and autoimmune diseases like vitiligo is a fascinating yet complex puzzle that continues to intrigue researchers.
-While the debate rages on, one thing is becoming clear: it's not just about cutting out fat entirely, but finding the right b...
+- The link between dietary fat and autoimmune diseases like vitiligo is a compelling yet complex puzzle that continues to intrigue scientists.
+While the conversation is ongoing, one emerging truth is this: it’s not about eliminating fats entirely but finding the right balance to...

 - No, it does not.
-Despite common misconceptions, people with vitiligo are actually at a lower risk of developing skin cancer, including both nonmelanoma skin cancer (NMSC) and malignant melanoma (MM), than the general population.
-Multiple studies support this, showing a paradox...
+Despite common misconceptions, people with vitiligo are actually at a lower risk of developing skin cancer—including both nonmelanoma skin cancer (NMSC) and malignant melanoma (MM)—compared to the general population.
+The Evidence Multiple studies confirm thi...

 - Smoking is a common habit linked to numerous health risks, affecting multiple body systems and increasing various disease risks, including respiratory and cardiovascular issues.
 It also triggers inflammatory reactions by affecting the immune system with harmful tobacco chemica...

-- Yes, depression and anxiety often occur alongside vitiligo and can greatly affect a person's quality of life.
-The connection comes from the fact that both the skin and brain develop from the same layer in the embryo, ectoderm, and are influenced by similar neurotransmitters an...
+- Depression and anxiety are often linked with vitiligo, significantly impacting a person’s quality of life.
+The connection stems from the shared origin of the skin and brain during embryonic development from the ectoderm.
+Both are influenced by similar neurotransmitters and hor...

 - In 2016, the United Nations marked World Vitiligo Day in its International Calendar of Disability Events.
 However, it was removed in 2019 when the calendar was streamlined to 'Major Events'.
 Understandably, with the subsequent COVID-19 lockdowns and ongoing global unrest, our ...